ionic-team/ionic-portals/website/docs/reference-live-updates/iOS/data-classes/ion-data.md

 sidebar_label: "IonData"
 ---

-*These classes are used for the LiveUpdate API from Appflow and not intended to be modified*
+*These data types are used for the LiveUpdate API from Appflow and not intended to be modified*

-## IonData Class

-The IonData class is used to provide details in the SuccessResponse data class.
+The IonData struct is used to provide details in the SuccessResponse data class.

 ### Parameters